Light therapy

 When to use light therapy?

-Researchers and doctors agree on the fact that the light therapy session should preferably be carried out in the morning rather than in the evening, except in the case of phase shift or shift work.
+Researchers and doctors agree on the fact that the light therapy session should preferably be carried out in the morning rather than in the evening unless there is a phase shift or staggered work.

-For children and adolescents, the exposure time should be reduced to 15 - 20 minutes maximum.
+For children and adolescents, the duration of exposure should be reduced to 15 - 20 minutes maximum.

 On average, symptoms can be reduced by 50 to 80% depending on the patient.
-This is a rate comparable to anti-depressants, but light therapy has far fewer side effects and is much less expensive.
+This is a rate comparable to anti-depressants but light therapy causes far fewer adverse effects and is much less expensive.

-Treatment should begin as early as September or October and continue until spring.
-Particularly sensitive individuals may experience a return of symptoms only a few days after exposure has ceased.
-In this case, as soon as the good weather arrives, it is recommended to reduce the duration of the sessions gradually.
+Treatment should begin in September or October and continue until spring.
+Particularly sensitive individuals may experience a return of symptoms only a few days after exposure stops.
+In this case, as soon as the sunny days arrive, it is recommended to reduce the duration of the sessions gradually.

 How to position a light therapy lamp?

-To practice the light therapy , it is essential to acquire a perfectly adapted medical device, namely a lamp or light therapy glasses with the CE marking followed by 4 digits (CE0459 for Dayvia).
-The SlimStyle or 072 light therapy lamp allows you to perform your session in the morning at breakfast and to benefit the whole family.
+To practice the light therapy , it is essential to acquire a perfectly adapted medical device, namely a light therapy lamp or glasses with CE marking.
+The SlimStyle or White 072 light therapy lamp allows you to carry out your session in the morning at breakfast and for the whole family to enjoy.

 For the treatment to be effective, the lamp must be positioned so that the light can reach the eyes.
-It is not really necessary to fix the light source, it is enough that it remains in the visual field.
-However, the eyes must remain open during the session so that the rays can reach the retina and transmit the light influx to the brain.
+It is not really necessary to stare at the light source, it is enough that it remains in the visual field.
+However, the eyes must remain open during the session so that the rays can reach the retina and transmit the light impulse to the brain.